Qualifying Exam Steps

 Step 2: Schedule the Qualifying Exam

 The student should confer with the chair of the Qualifying Exam Committee when prepared to set the date of the examination.
 The student should begin this consultation well in advance of the planned exam date to ensure the availability of the examination committee and approval of the examination application by the Graduate Division.
-(During COVID-19 Zoom Qualifying Exams are being conducted, see link for guidelines on remote Qualifying Exams The student will be responsible for coordinating with the QE committee to schedule time and place.)
+The student will be responsible for coordinating with the QE committee to schedule time and place.)

 Step 3: Student Submits eForm to Apply for the Qualifying Exam

-The student will need to submit the eForm to Apply for the QE on CalCentral, click here for a tutorial on how to submit this form.
+The student will need to submit the eForm to Apply for the QE on CalCentral, view a tutorial video on how to submit this form.
 The student must do so no later than three weeks before the examination date, to allow the Graduate Division time to review and approve the application.

 Step 4: Circulate QE Statements to QE Committee